 Firstly it should be noted that in terms of unfair dismissal, some different rules apply depending on whether you’re considered a small business (less than 15 employees), including that an employee must have been working in the business for 12 months before being apply to apply for unfair dismissal.
 For all other enterprises, they must have been with the company for six months.
 An eligible dismissed employee must make their application within 21 days of dismissal.

 In defending a claim, an employer should always first check that the employee is able to make the claim on jurisdictional grounds.
 If the employee resigned, for example, they’re unable to make an unfair dismissal claim.
-Contractors to the business and casuals are also ineligible and there may be other grounds for excluding the claim.
+Contractors to the business and casuals may also be ineligible, although under s 384 of the Act, a casual may be eligible if they have the relevant period of service on a “regular and systematic basis” and with “a reasonable expectation of continuing employment by the employer”.

 Perhaps most importantly, the unfair dismissal application can be challenged on the basis it is not made on reasonable grounds.
 This is where a pro-active workplace policy and sound, experienced legal advice can prove invaluable, ensuring you had genuine reasons for terminating the employee which followed the correct procedure outlined in a workplace agreement, for instance, and perhaps supported by a performance management policy against which the employee’s performance was objectively assessed before dismissal.